GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     taken from the aspatial value assigned to Z, the segment header (first |-Z|, then |-L| are scanned), or it is assigned the running number that is initialized to *start* [0].
-By default the input segment that are found to be inside a polygon are written to standard output with the polygon ID encoded in the segment header as **-Z**\ *ID*.
+By default the input segments that are found to be inside a polygon are written to standard output with the polygon ID encoded in the segment header as **-Z**\ *ID*.
 Alternatively, append **+r** to just report which polygon contains a feature or **+z** to have the IDs added as an extra data column on output.
 Segments that fail to be inside a polygon are not written out.
-If more than one polygon contains the same segment we skip the second (and further) scenario.
+If more than one polygon contains the same segment we skip the second (and further) scenarios.

 .. _-Q: